AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.13.x.md

 - The AventusStorage access logs have been renamed
 - LogRoleRegisteredOnEvent is now LogEventRoleRegistered
 - A signed proof has been added to registerRoleOnEvent
+- Merkle roots now require a deposit

 New functionality:

 - Validators are now registered on events automatically when a protocol-registered validator calls createEvent
 - MerkleRoot autochallenges to cover inaccurate tree depths and last event times have been added along with their logs
-- Merkle roots now require a deposit
-- Merkle roots can now be deregistered
+- Merkle roots can now be deregistered after their last event time
-- Merkle root deposit, cooling period, and maximum tree depth and event time values have been added to the parameter registry
+- Merkle root deposit, cooling off period, and maximum tree depth and event time values have been added to the parameter registry

 Minor changes:
+- None

 Internal only major changes:
 - The voting DLL functionality has been moved from LProposalsVoting into its own library and storage sublibrary